-Psychological acculturation specifies cultural dimensions (i.e., each cultural stream in which an individual is immersed) (Sam & Berry 2016), and domains (i.e., each major life domain in which acculturation occurs including behavior, values, and identity) (Navas et al. 2005; Schwartz et al. 2010).
-Regarding dimensions, there is clear scientific consensus that individuals are capable of acculturating to multiple cultural streams simultaneously - both cultures related to their own heritage or ancestry (called heritage cultures in this article) as well as other cultures not related to their cultural heritage (called non-heritage cultures in this article).
-That is, bidimensional (2D) acculturation involves navigating one heritage culture and one non-heritage culture (Berry 1997), tridimensional (3D) acculturation involves one heritage culture and two non-heritage cultures or vice versa (Ferguson et al. 2012), quad-dimensional (4D) acculturation involves a total of four heritage and non-heritage cultural streams (Yoon et al. 2022), and scholars have predicted even more multidimensional (nD) acculturation experiences (Ferguson & Bornstein, 2014; van de Vijver, 2015).
-For example, most acculturation measures for Latinx American samples are 2D in that they measure orientations to Latinx culture and mainstream "Anglo" U.S. culture, whereas researchers studying acculturation among Black Caribbean immigrants in the United States are encouraged according to 3D acculturation theory to measure orientations to African American culture in addition to White U.S. mainstream culture and the heritage culture of their country origin (see Sam & Berry, 2016).
-Moreover, recent research indicates that acculturation dimensionality is dynamic overtime rather than static.
-For example, first-generation African refugees in the United States acculturate bidimensionally in the initial phase of their acculturation and later expand to 4D acculturation processes and forms overtime as they add a pan-African identity (i.e., African-born) to demarcate their contemporary versus ancestral connection to Africa.
+Psychological acculturation specifies cultural dimensions (i.e., each cultural stream in which an individual is immersed) (Sam & Berry 2016) and domains (i.e., each major life domain in which acculturation occurs including behavior, values, and identity) (Navas et al. 2005, Schwartz et al. 2010).
+Regarding dimensions, there is clear scientific consensus that individuals are capable of acculturating to multiple cultural streams simultaneously-cultures related to their own heritage or ancestry (called heritage cultures in this article) as well as other cultures not related to their cultural heritage (called nonheritage cultures in this article).
+That is, bidimensional (2D) acculturation involves navigating one heritage culture and one nonheritage culture (Berry 1997), tridimensional (3D) acculturation involves one heritage culture and two nonheritage cultures or vice versa (Ferguson et al. 2012), quad-dimensional (4D) acculturation involves a total of four heritage and nonheritage cultural streams (Yoon et al. 2022), and scholars have predicted even more multidimensional (nD) acculturation experiences (Ferguson & Bornstein 2014, van de Vijver 2015).
+For example, most acculturation measures for Latinx American samples are 2D in that they measure orientations to Latinx culture and mainstream "Anglo" US culture, whereas researchers studying acculturation among Black Caribbean immigrants in the United States are encouraged according outcomes of acculturation to 3D acculturation theory to measure orientations to African American culture in addition to White US mainstream culture and the heritage culture of their country origin (see Sam & Berry 2016).
+Moreover, recent research indicates that acculturation dimensionality is dynamic over time rather than static.
+For example, first-generation African refugees in the United States acculturate bidimensionally in the initial phase of their acculturation and later expand to 4D acculturation processes and forms over time as they add a pan-African identity (i.e., African-born) to demarcate their contemporary versus ancestral connection to Africa.